 - Fraud, waste and abuse

 - Ethics and appropriate billing

 - Documentation guidelines to support the requirements of participation in Medicare and Medicaid programs

 - Privacy and security of health information

-- Patient rights
+- · Patient rights

-- Anti-kickback, Stark law and gifts
+- Anti-kickbacks, Stark law and gifts

 Minimum training requirements are established through the Compliance Program and must be completed and documented.
 Pinnacle's training requirements are in Relias, its learning management system.
 All employees may log into Relias to view their own specific required training, training in progress, completed training, a training catalog and license certification history.
 For specific requirements, please see the applicable policy on the Compliance website.
-Education will be available for other stakeholders as requested.